Breezing Up, 1876 by Winslow Homer

 The finished work indicates that the significant influence of Japanese art on Western painters in the 19th century also touched Homer, particularly in the compositional balance between the left (active) and right (sparse) halves.
 Homer had visited France in

-1866 and 1867, and the influence of marine scenes by the French painters Gustave Courbet and Claude Monet is apparent as well.
+1866 and 1867, and the influence of marine scenes by the impressionists Van Gogh and Claude Monet is apparent as well.

 Today, Breezing Up is considered an iconic American painting, and among Homer's finest.
 The National Gallery of Art purchased the work in 1943, described by the institution's web site as "one of the best-known and most beloved artistic images of life in